 The Read Block Protection Register instruction outputs the Block Protection register data which determines the protection status.
-To execute a Read Block Protection Register operation, the host drives CE# low, and then sends the Read Block Protection Register command cycle (72H).
+To execute a Read Block Protection Register operation, the host drives CE# low and then sends the Read Block Protection Register command cycle (72H).
 A dummy cycle is required in SQI mode.

-After the command cycle, the device outputs data on the falling edge of the SCK signal starting with the most significant bit(s), see Table 5-6 for definitions of each bit in the Block Protection register.
+After the command cycle, the device outputs data on the falling edge of the SCK signal starting with the Most Significant bit(s); see Table 5-6 for definitions of each bit in the Block Protection register.
 The RBPR command does not wrap around.
-After all data has been output, the device will output 0H until terminated by a low-to-high transition on CE#.
-See Figure 5-36 and Figure 5-37.
+After all data have been output, the device will output 0H until terminated by a low-to-high transition on CE# (see Figures 5-36 and 5-37).